-- 202. The standards of evidence are not intended as a hierarchy and, as such, there are circumstances in which generating one type of evidence is more appropriate than another.
-There is further information to support providers in making these judgements available on the OfS website.126 For illustrative example only, it may not be possible or appropriate to generate causal (Type 3) evidence if: - a provider is delivering a one-off light touch activity that is not part of a multiintervention programme and is not fundamental to meeting its wider objectives - it is not feasible to have a counterfactual or comparator group
+- 212. The standards of evidence are not intended as a hierarchy and, as such, there are circumstances in which generating one type of evidence is more appropriate than another.
+There is further information to support providers in making these judgements available on the OfS website.
+For illustrative example only, it may not be possible or appropriate to generate causal (Type 3) evidence if: - a provider is delivering a one-off light touch activity that is not part of a multiintervention programme and is not fundamental to meeting its wider objectives - it is not feasible to have a counterfactual or comparator group - a provider is evaluating a small sample (although it may be able to collaborate with other providers or organisations to increase the sample size) - a provider does not have or cannot source the skills to conduct experimental or quasiexperimental evaluation

-126 Available at www.officeforstudents.org.uk/advice-and-guidance/promoting-equal-opportunities/evaluation/standards-of-evidence-and-evaluation-self-assessment-tool/.
+&lt;sup>124 Available at www.officeforstudents.org.uk/advice-and-guidance/promoting-equal-opportunities/evaluation/standards-of-evidence-and-evaluation-self-assessment-tool/.